kubedocker/tuui/README.md

 ## Remote MCP server

-You can utilize Cloudflare's recommended 'mcp-remote' to implement the full suite of remote MCP server functionalities (including Auth).
+You can utilize Cloudflare's recommended [mcp-remote](https://github.com/geelen/mcp-remote) to implement the full suite of remote MCP server functionalities (including Auth).
 For example, simply add the following to your [config.json](src/main/assets/config.json) file:

 ```json
 {